austinbcomstock/buildium-to-stessa/README.md

 # buildium-to-stessa
-Automation to assist in converting Buildium transactions into Stessa format
+Automation to assist in manually converting Buildium transactions into Stessa format.